 There are three trains, each of which has its own character.
 The realism and attention to detailing of the coaches and locomotives is incredible.
 One of the two steam-engine trains is based on the film The Polar Express: The voice of the train conductor (Tom Hanks) booms lines from the movie while the locomotive blows smoke rings.
 The diesel-engine train is based on the storied Texas Special run by the Missouri-Kansas-Texas Railroad.
 It features a realistic start-up progression of sounds with coaches dedicated to notable Texans, including Sam Houston, Edward Burleson, and David G. Burnet.

 The trains blow smoke and makes sounds: bells, whistles, and engine noises.

-The buildings, made by Department 56, add a lot of character too.
+The buildings, by the manufacturer Department 56, add a lot of character too.
 Some of the structures we’re using for the display are also for sale at the Shop at Bayou Bend.

 The little buildings offer a wealth of detail.

 Is there anything else you’d like to add?